BetonQuest/BetonQuest/docs/Documentation/Configuration/Commands-and-Permissions.md

 The ingame debugging sends you live information about quests to your chat.
 Running the command without any argument shows your active filters.
 If you don't have any filters active you will see all console output from `/q reload`.
 If you have filters active you only see information from the selected packages.
-Appending a package name activates the filter for that package.
-You can also use `*` / `MyFolder-*` instead of a package name to address all packages / all packages of a folder.
+Appending a package name activates the filter for that package> You can also use `*` / `MyFolder-*` instead of a package name to address all packages / all packages of a folder.
 Appending a level allows you to select which types of messages are displayed.
 The default level `error` shows all `WARNINGS` and `ERRORS` from the log.
 If you want to see more information use the levels `info` or `debug`.
 Beware though, the debug level might be spammy.